Some Journalists Covering Israel and Palestine Say They’ve Faced Doubts and Skewed Editing for Years. Is That Changing?

 “Often, something we saw in real time would be scrutinized heavily in a way the IDF’s point of view was never scrutinized,” he said.
 “It colored every interaction.”

-But even with those shifts, almost no one I spoke to would allow their names to be used, a sign that the fear of reprisal remains strong.
+But even with those shifts, almost no one I spoke to would allow their name to be used, a sign that the fear of reprisal remains strong.

 Layla, a former New York Times journalist who also asked that her real name not be used, has a theory about what’s changed.
 “The collective political consciousness has shifted largely because of Black Lives Matter,” she told me.
 “Last summer, our newsrooms as a reflection of a larger society had to take a hard look at state violence, how we perceive it, how we cover it, in a way we haven’t done before.”